weaveworks/service/app-mapper/README.md

 # app-mapper

 The app-mapper is a proxy between Scope probes/UIs and Scope apps.
+It creates apps lazily on the first request.

 ## Build